Physical Therapy for Parkinson’s Disease

 • You’ll feel a stretch in the muscles around the side of your buttocks.

-3. Groin stretch
+3. Groin Stretch

 • Sit on the floor, place the soles of your feet together and let your knees drop out to the side.